 The Amazing Disappearing AMT Credit

-© 1999 by Michael C. Gray
+© 2025 by Michael C. Gray

 The Alternative Minimum Tax (AMT) continues to amaze me as I work with it.
 Although I work with it a lot, in many ways I consider myself a student rather than an expert.

 The Federal AMT Credit is computed and the limitation determined on IRS Form 8801.
-A copy of form 8801 is being provided with this article for your reference.

-For incentive stock options, the credit typically is not all recovered in the year the stock is sold because the regular tax rate for long-term capital gains is 20% while the AMT rate for the tax preference is 26% or 28%.
+For incentive stock options, the credit typically is not all recovered in the year the stock is sold because the maximum regular tax rate for long-term capital gains is 20% while the AMT rate for the tax preference is 26% or 28%.
 Thus, there is about 6% or 8% of unused credit to be used against other taxable income.

 Does this additional credit have much value?
 As usual, the answer is “that depends…”